MCU Connection Guide

 USB Connection Configuration:

-# Replace with the actual main MCU USB ID you searched for.CAN Connection Configuration:
+[mcu]serial: /dev/serial/by-id/usb-Klipper_stm32h723xx_12345-if00# Replace with the actual searched main MCU USB IDCAN Connection Configuration:

 -

-Update Toolboard Configuration (if applicable)
+Update toolboard configuration (if applicable)

 - Find the